 Trevor Raines lives on the edge of legal.
-A good guy doing bad things to save lives, the only rules he follows are the Brotherhood’s, and there’s nothing in the world that will change that.
+A good guy doing bad things to save lives, the only rules he follows are his own, and there’s nothing in the world that will change that.
 Until Natalie Jordan walks into his life…

 Natalie’s only interest is in making a fresh start.
 She’s a woman with a plan, and the plan doesn’t include a man with secrets, no matter how kind—or intoxicating—he is.
 But this cowboy is determined to break down her walls, keep her safe and make her his.